graciicodes/100-days-of-code/log.md

 3. Tweeted on Twitter (@https://twitter.com/GraciiCodes) progress to the #100-days-of-code challenge
    Thoughts: Created a Navbar and bootstrap Icons!
 Not done yet …but I wanted to get my 1 hr min in!.
    **Link to work**: My GitHub Still need to create a separate log repo

+--

+# 100 Days Of Code - Log

+### Day 3: April 25, 2021 - Sunday

+##### (I've joined the #100DaysOfCode Challenge)

+**Today's Project(s)**:

+1. Online Web Course via UDEMY The Web Developer Bootcamp 2021
+2. Finished Responsive Bootstrap Navbar
+3. Posted on Instagram account post #3
+4. Tweeted Day 3 on my Twitter feed
+5. Added Progress of #100Daysof Code on Taskade App

+**Today's Progress**:

+1. Three days in a row..and going ..Dont break the streak..keep going.
+2. Updated log.md in GitHub profile (@https://github.com/graciicodes)
+3. Posted progress on my Instagram Account (@graciicodes)
+4. Tweeted on Twitter (@https://twitter.com/GraciiCodes) progress to the #100-days-of-code challenge
+   Thoughts: Always remember: “Your current situation ...Is not your final destination..Keep going.
+Seems like we are always in transition ... if we are moving forward.
+During this ….
+This is when we start to see these very minuscule changes start to shape our future right in front of us". unkown author ..
+   **Link to work**: My GitHub Still need to create a separate log repo